-(a) Represents amounts as determined under GAAP.

-(b) Represents expense related to equity-based compensation.
-Equity-based compensation has been, and will continue to be for the foreseeable future, a recurring expense in our business and an important part of our compensation strategy.

-(c) Represents costs associated with mergers and acquisitions and any retention bonuses pursuant to the acquisitions.

-(d) Represents integration costs related to post-acquisition integration activities.

-(e) Represents charges for severance provided to former executives and non-executives.

-(f) Represents expense related to reorganization, including legal entity reorganization.

-(g) Represents the gain/loss related to disposal of fixed assets.

-(h) Represents recruiting expenses related to hiring a CEO and other senior executives.

-$[\]begin{tabular}{ll} (i) & Represents costs associated with our initial public offering that are not capitalized. \end{tabular}$

-(2) The as adjusted balance sheet data as of September 30, 2020 gives effect to (i) the sale by us of 14,630,000 shares of our common stock in this offering after deducting the underwriting discount and estimated offering expenses payable by us and (ii) the application of the net proceeds received by us from this offering to repay all of the outstanding indebtedness under the Loan Agreement, as described in "Use of Proceeds."
+- (a) Represents amounts as determined under GAAP. - (b) Represents expense related to equity-based compensation.
+Equity-based compensation has been, and will continue to be for the foreseeable future, a recurring expense in our business and an important part of our compensation strategy. - (c) Represents costs associated with mergers and acquisitions and any retention bonuses pursuant to the acquisitions. - $^{(d)}$ Represents integration costs related to post-acquisition integration activities. - $^{\mbox{\scriptsize (e)}}$ Represents charges for severance provided to former executives and non-executives. - $\ensuremath{^{(f)}}$ Represents expense related to reorganization, including legal entity reorganization. - (g) Represents the gain/loss related to disposal of fixed assets. - (h) Represents recruiting expenses related to hiring a CEO and other senior executives. - (2) The as adjusted balance sheet data as of September 30, 2020 gives effect to (i) the sale by us of 14,630,000 shares of our common stock in this offering at an assumed initial public offering price of \$20.50 per share, which is the midpoint of the price range set forth on the front cover of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us and (ii) the application of the net proceeds received by us from this offering to repay outstanding indebtedness under the Loan Agreement and a portion of our term loan under our Credit Agreement, as described in "Use of Proceeds."

+A \$1.00 increase or decrease in the assumed initial public offering price of \$20.50 per share, which is the midpoint of the price range set forth on the front cover of this prospectus, would increase or decrease, as applicable, on an as adjusted basis, cash and cash equivalents, total assets and total stockholders' equity by \$1.3 million, assuming the number of shares offered by us, as set forth on the front cover of this prospectus, remains the same and after deducting the assumed underwriting discount and estimated offering expenses payable by us and the application of the net proceeds thereof as described in "Use of Proceeds."
+An increase or decrease of 100,000 shares in the number of shares sold in this offering by us would increase or decrease, as applicable, on an as adjusted basis, cash and cash equivalents, total assets and total stockholders' equity by \$1.9 million, assuming an initial public offering price of \$20.50 per share, which is the midpoint of the price range set forth on the front cover of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us and the application of the net proceeds thereof as described in "Use of Proceeds."